Henri Tajfel: Intergroup relations

 Having moved to Bristol University, Tajfel began his work on intergroup relations and conducted the renowned minimal groups experiments.
-In these studies, test subjects were divided arbitrarily into two groups, based on a trivial and almost completely irrelevant basis.
+In these studies, test subjects were divided arbitrarily into two groups, based on a trivial and almost completely irrelevant basis such as preference for the abstract paintings of Klee or Kandinsky.
 Participants did not know other members of the group, did not even know who they were, and had no reason to expect that they would interact with them in the future.
 Still, members of both groups allocated resources in such a way that showed favouritism for members of their own group in a way that maximized their own group's outcomes in comparison to the alternate group, even at the expense of maximum gains for their own group.
 Even "on the basis of a coin toss...simple categorization into groups seems to be sufficient reason for people to dispense valued rewards in ways that favor in-group members over those who are 'different'".